Multi-session workbench for Claude Code.

 Requires Claude Code CLI installed and available on PATH.

-The installer is not yet code-signed.
 On Windows, SmartScreen may prompt you — click More info → Run anyway.
 On macOS, right-click → Open on first launch.

 AetherCI also builds AI-powered CI/CD failure analysis — the other half of the AI development workflow.